mosip/documentation/docs/id-schema.md

 # ID Schema

 ## Overview
-**ID Schema** is a standard [JSON schema](https://json-schema.org/understanding-json-schema/) that defines the data to be captured from an individual.
-MOSIP recommends collecting minimal data from the residents.
-However, information collected from residents may vary country to country.
-The ID Schema is flexible to accommodate such variations.
+**ID Schema** is a standard [JSON schema](https://json-schema.org/understanding-json-schema/) that defines data fields set to be captured from a resident.
+It is recommended that the number of fields is kept to a usable minimum inorder to avoid profiling, minimize errors during data capture and avoid transactional fields.

-Defining this schema becomes the fundamental step while using MOSIP.
-Once defined, all applications built on top of MOSIP platform must conform to the same.
+Defining the ID Schema is the the first step towards creating a foundational ID system.
+Once defined, all applications built on top of the MOSIP platform must conform to the same.

-Refer to [sample ID Schema](https://github.com/mosip/mosip-infra/blob/release-1.2.0/deployment/v3/mosip/kernel/masterdata/samples/idschema.json) that's installed in [sandbox](sandbox-deployment.md).
+Refer to the [sample ID Schema](https://github.com/mosip/mosip-infra/blob/release-1.2.0/deployment/v3/mosip/kernel/masterdata/samples/idschema.json).
 A guide to customise the same is given below.

 ID schema is loaded as a part of master data to `identity_schema` table in `mosip_masterdata` DB.